boustrophedon/extrasafe/README.md

 **Application** developers who want to tightly control what their programs can and cannot do.

-If you're developing a library to be used in other programs, you probably don't want to use extrasafe because you don't know what people who are using your library are doing.
-As an exception, your library might want to use seccomp if it's spawning a worker thread whose computation is entirely controlled by your library.
+If you're developing a library, there are three things you can do:

+1. Provide an `extrasafe::RuleSet` that covers the functionality of your library
+2. Provide some kind of `init` function that does any IO-related work ahead of time (e.g. reading config files, SSL certificates)
+3. If your library has any kind of independent worker threads, you can use extrasafe inside the worker thread.

+You don't want to use extrasafe directly in your library because you don't know what other functionality your dependents will be using.

 **Currently extrasafe only supports `x86_64`.
 If you'd like to help support other archs please open an issue.**